Eilonlif/TicTacToeSizes/README.md

 # TicTacToeSizes
-Normal tic tac toe but every piece has a size
+Normal tic tac toe but every piece has a size.
+A piece with a bigger size can swallow a smaller piece.